AIT Protects Assets, People as Part of Customs Trade Partnership Against Terrorism (CTPAT)

 Since the U.S. Customs Trade Partnership Against Terrorism (CTPAT) came together in November 2001, more than 11,500 companies, including AIT Worldwide Logistics, have joined the organization’s ranks.
 In fact, CTPAT members account for more than 52 percent (by value) of all cargo imported into the United States.

-Learn more about CTAPT and what AIT’s involvement in the organization means for our customers.
+Learn more about CTPAT and what AIT’s involvement in the organization means for our customers.

 What is CTPAT certification?

 One piece of the U.S. Customs and Border Protection’s (CBP) cargo enforcement strategy, CTPAT is a voluntary supply chain security program focused on improving the security of private companies' supply chains with respect to terrorism.
 Principle stakeholders include importers, carriers, consolidators, licensed customs brokers and manufacturers.
 Learn more at cpb.gov.

 Does AIT have CTPAT certification?

 Yes.
 AIT is certified.
 AIT joined in 2003 and is proud to take an active role in CTPAT’s goal to protect both the U.S. and international trade industries from terrorists.

 What does CTPAT compliance entail?

 CTPAT compliance requires all applicants to address a broad range of security topics and present security profiles that list action plans to align security throughout the supply chain.
 When AIT joined the program, the company made an agreement to work with CBP to protect the supply chain, identify security gaps, and implement specific security measures and best practices.

 What does it take to earn CTAPT certification?

 CTPAT certification is free and voluntary three-step process.